DigitalPath-Inc/alertwest-interview-q1/README.md

 - Update the client code to schedule queries using the appropriate algorithms
 - Document the system you've designed and how your approach achieves the targeted utilization

-### Part 2: Your Solution Overview (Add your Documentation Here)
+### Part 2: Your Solution Overview
-Please provide a brief overview of your solution, including:
-- The algorithms you implemented for query scheduling
-- How you estimated the resource utilization for each query
-- How you ensure the system maintains the desired resource utilization spread?
-- Any additional considerations or challenges you faced during implementation.
+Please find the `SOLUTION.md` in the root directory to add your solution details.

 ## Frequently Asked Questions